Catherine Hanaway: 2016 gubernatorial race

 On February 11, 2014, Hanaway announced that she was running for Governor of Missouri in the 2016 election.
 She announced her candidacy after Democratic Missouri Attorney General Chris Koster announced his, and vowed to "build the largest and best grass-roots campaign in Missouri history."
 She was endorsed by former U.S. Senator Kit Bond, South Carolina Governor Nikki Haley, Kansas Governor Sam Brownback, and Congresswoman Ann Wagner.

 Hanaway's campaign employed Jeff Roe as a political consultant, Hanaway suspended her campaign for a month after Schweich's suicide.

 Hanaway has been very critical of Governor Jay Nixon's response to the unrest in Ferguson.
 She feels that he was insufficiently supportive of law enforcement.
 She also criticized a gubernatorial rival, state Attorney General Chris Koster, for failing to prosecute those who assaulted police officers, looted, and set fires during the unrest.

 Hanaway has similarly attacked the "lawlessness" at the University of Missouri, and called for the firing of Professor Melissa Click, who was caught on tape calling for "muscle" to be called in to prevent a student journalist from recording certain events at the campus protests in November 2015.
 Click was eventually charged with assault and fired.

 On November 3, 2015, Hanaway launched a two-week statewide "Restore Conservative Values to Missouri Tour" in an RV nicknamed "Tiger One."
 The focus of the tour was supporting law enforcement, fighting abortion, and expanding Second Amendment rights.

 Hanaway launched a second bus tour on February 25, 2016, which she called the "Safe and Strong Tour," focusing on her prosecutorial experience and rising crime rates.

 In a televised debate on March 17, 2016, Hanaway criticized rival Eric Greitens for accepting a $1 million campaign contribution from venture capitalist Michael Goguen, who has been accused in a lawsuit of sexually abusing a woman who had been the victim of sex trafficking for over a decade.

 Hanaway lost the Missouri Republican primary to Eric Greitens, she finished fourth with 19.95% of the popular vote.

 Missouri Attorney General

 On August 19, 2025, Governor Mike Kehoe announced his intention to appoint Hanaway Attorney General of Missouri after Andrew Bailey was named Co-Deputy director of the Federal Bureau of Investigation.
 She was sworn in as Missouri's 45th Attorney General on September 8, 2025, and is the first woman to serve in this position and the third consecutive officeholder to begin her tenure by appointment rather than by election.

+On July 22, 2026, Hanaway filed a lawsuit against Kansas City citing city programs for women and racial minority owned businesses as discriminatory toward white people and men and a violation of the 14th Amendment.